TryGhost/docs/content/concepts/routing.md

 The rest of this article explains how `routes`, `collections` and `taxonomies` function, followed by how all of the available `YAML` properties can be used.

 > **Strict indentation**
-> YAML files use whitespace indentation to denote structure - using tabs is invalid.
+> YAML files use whitespace indentation to denote structure.
+The suggested syntax for YAML files is to use 2 spaces for indentation - using tabs is invalid.
 Having mismatched indentation is the most common reason for a YAML file not being valid.

 ---